spec0p/pg-docs/sdk-js.md

 #### Show the platform menu

-The game must include a visual component allowing a user to call for the platform menu.
-In order to show the menu that component must call the function `PG.showMenu`.
+The game must include a visual component which allows the user to have access to the platform menu.
+In order to show the menu this component must call the function `PG.showMenu`.

 ```js
 PG.showMenu();